voussoir/voussoir.net/voussoir.net/writing/advertixing/advertixing.md

 - Publisher: Websites, TV channels, radio stations, newspapers, app developers, storefront owners, social media creators et al. who create media or own a space.
 For my purposes this will also include performers, racecar drivers, and other personalities who promote a brand, even though we wouldn't normally call them publishers.
 The space they are selling is their body, image, and reputation.
 - Sponsor: A product seller who pays a publisher to show ads for their product in the publisher's space.

 [footnote_text] This paragraph applies to the majority of hot-topic reviewers, I just don't watch very many of them.
+Also, the only reason I'm able to criticize his work is because I still watch what he makes.
+I like that he does get into [industry critique](https://www.youtube.com/watch?v=a6zvvlrd-jw "The Electric Car Pre-Order Problem") and [Youtube critique](https://youtu.be/1Cw-vODp-8Y "YouTube comment impersonation spam") from time to time, but I'm sure the chump videos are better at paying the bills.

 ## The damage of advertisements